andreagiassi/microservice-rbac-user-management/README.md

 Everything should be up and running :)

 ### Setup without Docker
-You can also setup and work on this project without to consider to use Docker.
+>You can also setup and work on this project without to consider to use Docker.
-You will just launch the Spring Boot application targeting the MySql database (on localhost or a remote one).
+You will just launch the Spring Boot application targeting the MySql database (on localhost or on a remote one).

 Install Java 8 JDK.